fgsanlop/fgsanlop/README.md

 I am **Fernando Sánchez**.
 24 years old.
 Just graduated from IT engineering.

-Here are some things that I love about programming:
+Here are some things I love about programming:

 * You can solve a problem in a thousand different ways and there will still be a way to optimize that solution.
 * You will never stop learning.